isomerpages/moe-bedoksouthsec/_cce/Sexuality Education.md

 </tbody>
 </table>

-**CCE2021 Secondary 5 lessons will be implemented in 2023.
-Secondary 5 students in 2022 will use CCE2021 Secondary 4 Lesson 1, “Levelling the Ground” from the unit, “Respectful Relationship and Safety”.*
+<i>\*CCE2021 Secondary 5 lessons will be implemented in 2023.
+Secondary 5 students in 2022 will use CCE2021 Secondary 4 Lesson 1, “Levelling the Ground” from the unit, “Respectful Relationship and Safety”.</i>

 ### eTeens Programme: